Bleach Prescribed to Relieve Eczema Itching: Talk About a Toxic Bath!

 Eczema and Your Child

-So what is eczema and why is that you would want to put bleach patches on your child’s skin or have them soak in a bath of bleach?
 The online eczema center compares a bleach bath at home to swimming in a pool but will parents correctly mix the solution and aren’t may pools trying to switch from bleach to safer alternatives?
-Besides not all bleach is the same and companies like Clorox have ultra bleach with hight concentrates.
-Seems like a dangerous prescription for a doctor to give and easy mistake for concerned parents to make.

 Atopic dermatitis, or eczema, is a common problem in infants and children.
 It usually begins between two and six months of age with very dry and sensitive skin that will then become red and extremely itchy.
 It often starts on the forehead, cheeks and scalp and spreads to the trunk, creases of the elbows, knees, and wrists.
 With scratching the rash may become raw, crusted and weepy.

-Kids Health offers many solutions and helpful tips, none of which include bleach.
-Avoiding harsh detergents, clothing and lotions instead are suggested.
-I’m not sure I would call bleach a mild detergent or soap.
-A March 2009 study claims that food allergies are not to blame for eczema but instead says environmental and seasonal allergies might be playing a role in the increased number of children being diagonosed and suffering from eczema.
+A March 2009 study claims that food allergies are not to blame for eczema but instead says environmental and seasonal allergies might be playing a role in the increased number of children being diagnosed and suffering from eczema.
+Eczema can be made worse by allergens like pollen, as well as irritants like soap or woolen clothing, according to the Institute.

 “Research knowledge on eczema and allergies is growing quickly, so parents need to make sure that the information they are relying on is based on up-to-date evidence,” commented Professor Sawicki.